The Wire actor Michael K Williams found dead in his New York apartment

 According to the New York Post, the actor was found by law enforcement Monday afternoon (6 September).
 Drug paraphernalia was also found, indicating a possible overdose, the newspaper reported.

-They also indicate that Williams was found by his nephew in the living room of the apartment.
+They also indicate that Williams was found by his nephew in the dining room of the apartment.

+A police source allegedly told the newspaper that “no foul play” was indicated.

+Additionally, the newspaper reports that the body was found at around 2pm and the actor was pronounced dead at 2:12pm.

 Williams rose to fame on HBO’s The Wire, playing fearsome stick-up man, Omar Little.
 Barack Obama once called Little his “favourite character” and “the toughest, baddest guy on the show”.